What Does Lower Left Abdominal Pain Mean?

 8. Irritable Bowel Syndrome (IBS)

 IBS is a digestive condition that affects the large intestine.
 This syndrome can cause a variety of different symptoms.
-A person with IBS will experience gas, bloating, diarrhea, constipation, abdominal cramps, and uncontrollable bowel movements.
+A person with IBS can experience gas, bloating, diarrhea, constipation, abdominal cramps, and uncontrollable bowel movements.
 Usually, IBS is manageable with a controlled diet, stress management, and exercise.
-However, if your discomfort becomes severe, contact a gastroenterologist to talk about your digestive health.
+However, if your discomfort becomes severe, contact a gastroenterologist to talk to about your digestive health.

 When should I worry about left side pain